sebst/thatus-wi-2024-podcast-site/content/podcasts/_index.md

 ---
-title: "Items"
+title: "Podcasts"
 ---

-This is a list of items.
+This is a list of podcasts.